sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 addition, a recently adopted page can be generated along with an rss.xml for feed readers.

-.. warning:: Static HTML publishing is deprecated for sheltermanager.com and will not be available in the future.
+.. warning:: Static HTML publishing is deprecated for sheltermanager.com and is no longer available.

 * Generate javascript database: The site search facilities require a Javascript database, indexing the available animal records.
 If you wish to include